wisdom2608/deploy-a-containerized-web-App-to-aws-ec2/README.md

-## Deploy A Containerized Web Application on AWS EC2 Instance Using Github Actions
+## Deploy A Containerized Web Application on AWS EC2 Instance Using Github Actions.